iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 To identify such groups within the dataset, we conducted an analysis using the updated ImageNet training labels from the Re-labeling ImageNet paper<d-cite key="9"/>, where an EfficientNet-L2 model was applied.

-We performed hierarchical clustering on the classes with high EfficientNet-L2 error rates.
+We ran hierarchical clustering on the classes with high EfficientNet-L2 confusion rates.
 Next, we manually reviewed the clusters, defined the mentioned categories, and organized the images accordingly.
 Each cluster consists of between 2 and 10 classes.
 Ultimately, this process led to the identification of 151 classes, which we organized into 48 groups.
-Each group contains a list of classes alongside their corresponding category.
-In some cases, multiple predefined relationships apply to the same classes, so a single group may span several categories.
+In some cases, classes are part of multiple discovered relationships, which are of different category.

 <div class="l-page">
   <iframe class="iframe-light" src="{{ 'assets/html/2025-04-28-imagenet-flaws/confusion_matrix.html' | relative_url }}" frameborder='0' scrolling='no' height="550px" width="100%"></iframe>